What ground resolution do you need for your GIS mapping project?

 • Ground sampling distance: GSD refers to the distance between the centers of two consecutive pixels on the ground.
 A low GSD of, say, 10 cm, means each pixel represents 10 cm on the ground.
 A higher GSD of 100 cm means each pixel represents one meter on the ground.

-Different kinds of sensors can produce different GSD.
-The lowest GSD can be achieved using aerial imagery from a drone to capture extremely high image resolution (but with a more restricted field of view), whereas satellites capture higher GSD (but also cover a large area).
+Different kinds of sensors produce different ground sampling distance.
+The lowest GSD can be achieved using aerial imagery from a drone to capture extremely high image resolution (but with a more restricted field of view), an airplane mounted with LiDAR for medium GSD, or satellites that capture higher GSD (but also cover a large area).

 So how is GSD calculated?
 The equation is as follows: